joetanx/conjur-cluster/README.md

 ```console
 systemctl enable --now keepalived
 ```
-- Verify that the virtual IP works by curl-ing to the Conjur cluster service FQDN
+- Verify that the virtual IP works by cURL-ing to the Conjur cluster service FQDN
 ```console
 curl https://conjur.vx/health
 ```